22nd August, 2024

 Principal Designer

-The principal designer is the designer in overall control of the pre-construction phase.
-This will often be the main architect.
 On projects with more than one contractor (including subcontractors and contractors not appointed by the client), a principal designer must be appointed in writing.
 There can only be one principal designer appointed on a project at any time.

-Where a client does not appoint a principal designer, they automatically become responsible for the responsibilities of the Principal Designer (apart from domestic clients where the principal designer can be appointed automatically).
+Where a client does not appoint a principal designer, they automatically become responsible for the responsibilities of the principal designer (apart from domestic clients where the principal designer can be appointed automatically).

-principal designer
+principal designer appointment flowchart

 The principal designer has responsibilities for preparing and providing information, and planning, managing and monitoring the pre-construction phase health and safety arrangements.
 This includes identifying and controlling risks during project preparation, and ensuring other designers carry out their duties.